 Our top choice was Natural Farm which are made from grass-fed, free-range cattle with no artificial preservatives, flavors, or colors (view at Amazon).
-The company also has sustainable packaging and plants trees with every purchase.
+The company also has sustainable packaging and donates proceeds to help animals in need with every purchase.
 Another great choice is Nature Gnaws (view at Amazon).
 The all-natural braided bullies are especially challenging for power chewers.

 What to Look For in Bully Sticks

 Choose the bully stick based on the size of your dog.
 If it’s too small, it could be a choking hazard, as Dr. Katribe mentioned.
 Stay away from bully bites if you have a large dog, for example.
 If your dog is small and the bully stick is too large, they may get frustrated and might not be able to chew it.
-If your dog is an aggressive chewer, opt for a thicker bully stick.
+If your dog is an aggressive chewer, opt for a thicker bully stick like a braided option.
 Most companies have recommendations on their websites regarding their specific products.

 You and your dog might disagree on this one.
 Bully sticks can smell really, really bad (or really enticing, if you're a dog).
 If you don’t want your house smelling like a musty, meaty animal, you might want to opt for an odor-free pizzle.
 These are usually cooked longer to get rid of some of the smell and moisture.